vuongducphuong/documentation/content/applications/finance/accounting/reporting/year_end.rst

 Closing the fiscal year
 =======================

-In Odoo there is no need to do a specific year end closing entry in order to close out income statement accounts.
+In Leansoft there is no need to do a specific year end closing entry in order to close out income statement accounts.
 The reports are created in real-time, meaning that the **Income statement** corresponds directly with the year-end date you specify in Odoo.
 Therefore, any time you generate